 The Clipper 13-14 Round the World Yacht Race started in London, UK on 1 September 2013 and will return on 12 July 2014 - at 40,000 miles it’s the world’s longest ocean race.

-It is the only race in the world where the organisers supply the fleet of 12 identical 70-foot, stripped down racing yachts – each sponsored by a place or a brand – and manned with a fully-qualified skipper, employed to lead the crews safely around the globe.
+It is the only race in the world where the organisers supply the fleet of twelve identical 70-foot, stripped down racing yachts – each sponsored by a a brand – and manned with a fully-qualified skipper, employed to lead crews safely around the globe.